Relaxed Equivariance via Multitask Learning: Implementation Details

 \subsection{Motion Capture}

-Motion Capture dataset by \citet{cmumocap2003} features 3D trajectory data that records a range of human motions, and the task involves predicting the final trajectory based on initial positions and velocities.
+Motion Capture dataset by \cite{cmumocap2003} features 3D trajectory data that records a range of human motions, and the task involves predicting the final trajectory based on initial positions and velocities.
 We have reported results for two types of motion: Walking (Subject \#$35$) and Running (Subject \#$9$).

 Following the standard experimental setup in the literature on this task \citep{han2022equivariantgraphhierarchybasedneural, huang2022equivariantgraphmechanicsnetworks, xu2024equivariantgraphneuraloperator}, we apply a train/validation/test split of $200$/$600$/$600$ for Walking and $200$/$240$/$240$ for Running.
 The interval between trajectories, $\Delta T = 30$ for both tasks.
-For model hyperparameters, we fine-tuned around the same in \hyperref[tab:N body model parameters]{Table \ref*{tab:N body model parameters}} and found it the best for each model except for the Geometric Algebra Transformer we increased the attention blocks to $12$.
+For model hyperparameters, we fine-tuned around the same in Table \ref{tab:N body model parameters} and found it the best for each model except for the Geometric Algebra Transformer we increased the attention blocks to $12$.
 We train each model for $2000$ epochs with batch size $=12$.
 For MLP comparisons, all models and baselines have the same number of layers and parameters.
-More details in \hyperref[tab:motion capture parameters]{Table \ref*{tab:motion capture parameters}}.
+More details in Table \ref{tab:motion capture parameters}.
 For REMUL, $\alpha =1$.